-Tibia is broader at the proximal most end and narrows distally.
+Tibia is broader at the proximal-most end and narrows distally.

 Muscles attached to the proximal tibia act as deforming forces after fracture.
-Thus patellar tendon causes proximal fragment into extension and causes the fragment to be apex anterior, or procurvatum position.
+Thus patellar tendon causes proximal fragment into extension and causes the fragment to be apex anterior or procurvatum position.

 Hamstring tendons cause flexion of the distal fragment.
 Pes anserinus causes varus position of proximal fragment.
-Muscles of anterior compartment of the leg would cause valgus force.
+Muscles of the anterior compartment of the leg would cause valgus force.

 Classification of Proximal Tibial Shaft Fracture [AO]